ihaveamac/GM9-lua-attempt/README.md

 With floating point disabled, resulting FIRM is around 581k (lua-attempt builds to 630k).
 Boot9 is still being overwritten in memory but Boot11 appears.

+With GM9Script removed, the binary goes down to around 557k.

 * Makefile.build edited to support a LIBS variable on build

 * Math lib (-lm) now needed for lua